 What is refractive surgery?

-Refractive surgery is a type of nonessential eye surgery to treat nearsightedness, farsightedness, or astigmatism.
+Refractive surgery in Napa, CA, is a type of nonessential eye surgery to treat nearsightedness, farsightedness, or astigmatism.
 Refractive surgeries are designed to improve vision quality, sometimes eliminating a patient's dependence on glasses or contacts.
 At Precision Surgery Center of Napa Valley, we perform several different types of refractive surgery.
 The most widely performed type of refractive surgery adjusts the eye's ability to focus by reshaping the cornea.
 Other refractive surgeries may involve implanting a Phakic intraocular lens (IOL) inside the eye in front of the eye's natural lens.
 To learn more about refractive surgery options, schedule a consultation with one of our ophthalmologists at our practice in Napa, CA.

-Refractive surgery is an option for patients who:
+Generally, refractive surgery is an option for patients who:

 - Have a refractive error within an appropriate range